 From October 2015 to March 2018 I was the Exeter lead for the EU-funded 'European University Tandem (EUniTa) project, an international collaboration with six other universities (Barcelona-Blanquerna, Frankfurt, Florence, Liverpool, Paris-Sorbonne, Poitiers): www.eunita.org

 I teach German language for Modern Languages and Cultures undergraduate students across all years and contribute to the cultural module MLG1020.
 I am module convenor for MLG1052 and MLG2052, personal academic tutor and marker for the year abroad modules.

 I joined the Department in 2007/08 as a DAAD-Sprachassistent and subsequently was the DAAD-Lektor from 2008/09 to 2012/13.
-I am currently Lecturer (Education & Scholarship) in German and Language Coordinator for German in the Foreign Language Centre.
-I am a Fellow of the Higher Education Academy and hold a University of Exeter ASPIRE Fellowship.
+I am currently Senior Lecturer (Education & Scholarship) in German and Language Coordinator for German and Russian in the Foreign Language Centre.
+I am a Senior Fellow of the Higher Education Academy and hold a University of Exeter ASPIRE Senior Fellowship.